alimirayman/alimirayman/README.md

 - 🌱 I’m currently learning react-native
 - 👯 I’m looking to collaborate on Vue.js
 - 🤔 I’m looking for help with solving problems
-- 💬 Ask me about COD-Mobile
+- 💬 Ask me about Anything (we'll agree to disagree 😆)
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/alimirayman/)
 - 😄 Pronouns: Visionary, Developer, Engineer
 - ⚡ Fun fact: I am not half-bad 😜